-The 210-095-00 Indicator is equipped with a Hook-Open Warning feature that can be connected to a cargo hook equipped with a hook open switch.
+The 210-095-00 & 210-095-02 Indicator is equipped with a Hook-Open Warning feature that can be connected to a cargo hook equipped with a hook open switch.
 Depending on the capabilities of the cargo hook switch, the Indicator will flash "HOOK OPEN" when the cargo hook load beam is open.
 The cargo hook switch must be normally open when the cargo hook load beam is in the closed position.
 When the load beam is open, one side of the switch must be grounded and the other side of the switch is to be connected to the Indicator.
 Use a 22 gauge, shielded wire to connect the cargo hook switch to the Indicator.
-Disassemble the Indicator mating connector and carefully solder the wire, from the cargo hook switch, to pin H. Connect the cable shield wire to airframe ground as close to the cargo hook as possible, at the cargo hook end of the cable ONLY.
+Disassemble the Indicator mating connector and carefully solder the wire, from the cargo hook switch, to pin H (or crimp pin on and insert, depending on configuration).
+Connect the cable shield wire to airframe ground as close to the cargo hook as possible, at the cargo hook end of the cable ONLY.